 The fair values of our cash and cash equivalents, trade receivables and accounts payable approximate their carrying amounts due to their short-term nature.
+The fair value of our long-term debt approximates its carrying value due to its variable interest rate and lack of prepayment penalty.
 The estimated fair values of our derivative financial instruments are calculated based on market rates to settle the instruments.
 These values represent the estimated amounts we would receive upon sale, taking into consideration current market prices and credit worthiness.
 See Note 6.